 About 3.5 hours south-west of Portland is Camp Cleawox, a summer camp property that that will only house other New Student Trips during your stay.
 The camp sits on the shores of Cleawox Lake, a body of freshwater formed by the massive dunes that now divide it from the ocean.
-We'll spend our days exploring the many lakes in the area by kayaks, admiring the vast dunes, and identifying some of the many unique native species that we share the land with.
+We'll spend our days exploring Lake Cleawox and many of the other nearby lakes on stand-up paddleboards (SUPs), admiring the vast dunes, and identifying some of the many unique native species that we share the land with.